readthedocs/readthedocs.org/docs/user/guides/build-using-too-many-resources.rst

 .. tip::

    Please help us keep this section updated and contribute your own performance improvements.
-   Send in helpful ideas 💡 to support@readthedocs.org.
+   Send in your helpful comments or ideas 💡 to support@readthedocs.org or contribute directly by clicking :guilabel:`Edit on GitHub` in the top right corner of this page.

 Reduce formats you're building
 ------------------------------